- FIELD TURF NEWS

-C. Place the infill material into the drop spreader and set the dispenser gauge on 5 or Medium.
-Distribute the infill material liberally, but evenly over the artificial grass.
-Always install sand products first.
-Spread ½ pounds of infill material per pass.
+- Place the infill in the drop spreader and set the dispenser gauge to 5 or Medium.
+Spread the infill liberally but evenly.
+Always install sand infills first.
+Spread 1⁄2 lb per pass.

-D. In between spreading the layers of infill material, brush the synthetic grass fibers upright with a stiff-bristled industrial broom, Grandi Groom, carpet rake, or a power broom.
+- Brush the synthetic fibers upright.
+Use a stiff-bristled industrial broom, Grandi Groom, carpet rake, or a power broom.

-Sweep all infill material from the surrounding hardscape and clean up planter areas and swimming pools.
-Wash or sweep tear out and base material from the surrounding hardscape and clean up planter areas and swimming pools.
-Wash or sweep tear out and base material from staging areas.
+Wash or sweep out and base material from the surrounding hardscape and clean up planter areas and swimming pools.

 Care and Maintenance

-- Use a shop-vac for dry spills.
-Be sure to hold the suction end of the hose up off the surface to avoid removing the infill material along with the debris.
+- Use a shop VAC for dry spills.
+Hold the hose above the surface to avoid removing the infill.

 Spot Cleaning or Disinfecting

-- Promptly remove food waste to avoid attracting pests.
+- Remove food waste quickly to avoid pest problems.

 Putting Green Installation Highlights